digital-linde/digital-linde/README.md

 - 👋 Hi, I’m @digital-linde
 - 👀 I’m interested in ...
 Tech, Web and all things Code #CodingNewbie
 - 🌱 I’m currently learning ...
-Software Development with @TechTalentAcademy
+Web Development with @shecodesio
-- 📫 How to reach me ... www.twitter.com/digital_linde
+- 📫 How to reach me ... www.twitter.com/digital_linde & https://www.linkedin.com/in/lindelani/